ngeor/blog/_posts/2013/2013-03-07-blogengine-net-mvc-login-time.md

 Now, we could go and make some base controller class that has that functionality as a method, but it's too soon to start building class hierarchies that we might later regret (although the base controller will probably come in handy later).
 Plus, ASP.NET MVC has a cool feature called <a href="http://www.asp.net/mvc/tutorials/older-versions/controllers-and-routing/understanding-action-filters-cs">action filters</a>.
 You can create a .NET attribute and decorate an action or even a controller and affect the executing action.

 With that in mind, I implemented a SetCurrentBlogAttribute and I decorated my two controllers (HomeController and AccountController).
 The attribute intercepts each executing action and determines what the current blog is.
-The implementation is based on the GetBlog method we saw in the <a href="/2013/03/blogengine-net-mvc-hello-world">previous post</a>.
+The implementation is based on the GetBlog method we saw in the [previous post].
 The whole attribute implementation looks like this:

 ```cs
 [AttributeUsage(AttributeTargets.Class | AttributeTargets.Method, AllowMultiple = false, Inherited = true)]